 Duration for Which Collections Accounts Stay on Your Credit Report

 According to the Fair Credit Reporting Act (FCRA), negative items recorded by creditors can remain on your credit report for nearly seven and a half years.

 Whenever a collection appears on your credit report, it can lower your credit score by approximately 110 points, bringing it from fair to bad.
-You might lose more points if your credit score is high.
+You might lose even more points if your credit score is high to begin with.

-Potential lenders get to know that you have defaulted on a loan and that you could represent the same risk if they let you borrow money through your collections.
+Potential lenders will know that you have defaulted on a loan and that you could represent the same risk if they let you borrow money through them.

-As a legal matter, most negative credit data, particularly collections, must be deleted from your credit reports at some point.
+As a legal matter, most negative credit data, particularly collections, must be deleted from your credit report at some point.
 Therefore, it is to your best advantage to settle or clear the debt as soon as you can.
-Do not forget that newer credit scoring systems do not consider zero-balance collections compared to older credit scoring models.
+Don’t forget that newer credit scoring systems do not consider zero-balance collections as harshly as older credit scoring models.

 Fixing your credit score feeling overwhelming?
 Turn to the experts at Credit Saint.
 They stand by their service with a 90-day money-back guarantee.